taylorjdawson/Content/projects/Plasma MVP/JavaScript/Block Collector/task.md

 1. Define this `blocks` member variable.

+> Since blocks start at 1 and will increment by the block buffer when one is submitted you can choose to either use an object or a sparse array.

 ## Deposit Listener

 OK, now it's time to listen to the deposit event from our Solidity Contract!